nasa/fmdtools/README.md

 Since these are direct dependencies, they will be installed automatically along with fmdtools.

-Some additional indirect dependencies may be needed for development/testing of the code, or for specific notebooks.
-Thus, to develop/contribute to fmdtools, it can be helpful to install these up-front using `pip install packagename`:
+Some additional indirect dependencies (listed below) may be needed for development/testing of the code, or for specific notebooks.
+Thus, to develop/contribute to fmdtools, it can be helpful to install these up-front using `pip install packagename`.
+Note that the use of these depencencies is governed by their respective licences, which may be obtained at the provided links.
 ```
 deap
 # used for optimization of rover faults
 # license: (LGPL-3.0) https://github.com/DEAP/deap/blob/master/LICENSE.txt
+# the LGPL license and installation instructions are provided in ~/examples/rover/readme.rst
 pymoo
 # used for optimization of tank example
 # license: (Apache 2.0) https://github.com/anyoptimization/pymoo/blob/main/LICENSE